ShivamKumar2002/helm-charts/README.md

 This repository contains the following Helm charts:

+- `linkwarden`: A chart to deploy [Linkwarden](https://github.com/linkwarden/linkwarden).
+See [linkwarden-helm-chart](https://github.com/ShivamKumar2002/linkwarden-helm-chart) for more details.

-- `browserless`: A chart to deploy [Browserless](https://github.com/browserless/browserless) browser automation tool.
+- `browserless` (**ON HOLD FOR NOW**): This chart will be updated in near future.
+A chart to deploy [Browserless](https://github.com/browserless/browserless) browser automation tool.
 See [browserless-helm-chart](https://github.com/ShivamKumar2002/browserless-helm-chart) for more details.

-- `big-agi`: A chart to deploy [Big-AGI](https://github.com/enricoros/big-AGI) Generative AI Suite.
+- `big-agi` (**ON HOLD FOR NOW**): This chart will be updated in near future.
+A chart to deploy [Big-AGI](https://github.com/enricoros/big-AGI) Generative AI Suite.
 See [big-agi-helm-chart](https://github.com/ShivamKumar2002/big-agi-helm-chart) for more details.

-- `linkwarden`: A chart to deploy [Linkwarden](https://github.com/linkwarden/linkwarden).
-See [linkwarden-helm-chart](https://github.com/ShivamKumar2002/linkwarden-helm-chart) for more details.

 ## Prerequisites